doddywid/irule-radius-authenticator-recalculate/README.md

 The logic used to recalculate the Authenticator value are
 - concatenate Radius Code+ID+Length+16zero octets+avps+secret in binary format
+- the avps is all the payload data after Authenticator
 - perform md5 hash to the concatenated above
 - replace the old Authenticator with the new hash